 Marketer’s Takeaway: At this point, you’ve given that SME interview not just a second life, but a third life, transforming it into additional campaigns that can still reach new audiences.
 With strategic repurposing, you can spin off a single SME interview into months of great market exposure.

 With Media Shower, you get a collection of professional designers, writers, and strategists who can help you plan your new SME content and repurpose it into full campaigns.
-And, with our Media Shower platform, you get all of that through a streamlined, efficient, and transparent process.
+And, with our Media Shower platform, you get all of that through an easy-to-use process.
 Click here to give us a try.